Madame Azurie

 Anna Marie Gueizelor better known as Azurie or Madam Azurie (1907, Banglore - 1998, Rawalpindi) was a classical dancer and actress in British India and later Pakistan.
 She starred in many Indian, Pakistani and Bengali films and is considered the first item dancer of the Indian film industry.

 Personal life

 Azurie was born as Anna Marie Gueizelor in 1907 (some accounts put it as 1916) in Bangalore, British India (now in Karnataka, India).
 Her mother was a Hindu Brahmin nurse while her father was a Jewish German doctor.
 When her parents separated, she lived with her father who encouraged her to study ballet but not eastern dance.
 He let his daughter study ballet and piano with a group of Russian emigrants.
 Azurie and her family moved to Bombay when she was in her adolescent years.
 Her father became a part of Three arts circle which allowed Azurie to interact with its organizer, Begum Atiya Fyzee-Rahamin.
 With Atiya, Azurie studied eastern arts and dance.
 Azurie moved with Atiya when her father died.
-Azurie passed away in August 1998.
+Azurie died in August 1998.